 Nodulose - In these only the tips of the roots become swollen due to accumulation of food.
 Examples are mango- ginger and arrowroot.

-Moniliform (Beaded roots) - The roots are swollen at regular intervals giving a beaded appearance.
-Examples are grasses and bitter gourd.
+Moniliform (Beaded Roots) - The roots are swollen at regular intervals giving a beaded appearance.
+Examples are grasses and bitter gourds.